 “Julian, you’ve worked for the Sol Program as a chief engineer for core operations over three years.
 During this time my colleagues and I have monitored your progress closely.”

 Julian nodded, his eyes focused and attentive.
 Reginald continued, “Your overall performance level and efficiency is stellar.
 You’ve been an

 invaluable asset to the team and…I want to sincerely thank you for your service to the Program.”

 “To this end…the board has elected to enstate you as acting core operator.”

 Julian’s smile was gone, replaced with a look of shocked bewilderment.

 “I know this is a lot to comprehend.”

-“Family members can apply for add-on-relocation.
-Because of your extenuating circumstances your applications will be expedited for immediate favorable review.
-Regardless, the process is a lengthy one.
-Your family members should submit an application immediately to be considered for relocation.”
+“Family members can apply for add-on relocation.
+Their applications will be expedited for immediate favorable review.
+Regardless, the process is lengthy and time is short.
+Anyone interested should submit application immediately for relocation.”

 Julian sat stone faced.
 “I understand the necessity of the Sol Program.
 I really do, I’ve always been an advocate.
 The earth’s resources are all but diminished, we have massive overpopulation, earth wrenching climate change and apathetical political gridlock…that’s why I’ve worked on the project for the last three years but, I’ve never considered leaving…San Francisco is my home.”